Katello/katello.org/docs/user_guide/red_hat_content/content.md

 Sync plans provide the ability to schedule repository synchronization on a daily, weekly or a monthly basis.
 Sync plans can be applied individually or to a set of repositories.

-To create a Sync Plan,
+To create a Sync Plan:

 - navigate to: Content > Sync Plans
 - click **New Sync Plan** on the upper right

 Note the following options:

-- *Start Date* and *Start Time*: specify the day of the week/month and time of the day to run the re-occuring syncs.
+- *Start Date* and *Start Time*: specify the day of the week/month and time of the day to run the recurring syncs.
 For example, a sync plan that starts on Sunday 2014-04-06 at 2:30 will occur every Sunday at 2:30 every week if it has a weekly interval.
 If on a monthly interval it would sync every month on the 6th day at 2:30.

 ![Creating a Sync Plan](./sync_plan_create.png)